win11nt/Todo-App-with-MERN-Stack-2025/README.md

-Đây là một ứng dụng Todo App hiện đại bằng React.js, Express, Node.js và MongoDB. Ứng dụng cho phép người dùng thêm mới, sửa và xóa công việc.
-Lọc nhiệm vụ theo trạng thái đã hoàn thành, đang làm, hoặc theo tuần hoặc tháng.
+📝 Todo App (MERN Stack)

+This is a modern Todo Application built with React.js, Express, Node.js, and MongoDB.
+The app allows users to create, edit, and delete tasks, as well as filter tasks by completion status (completed / in progress) or by week and month.

 ---

 ## Tech

-React.js – Thư viện JavaScript để xây dựng giao diện web (UI) theo dạng component.

-Express –  Framework cho Node.js, dùng để xây dựng API và backend server.

-Node.js – Môi trường chạy JavaScript phía server, hỗ trợ xử lý bất đồng bộ và xây dựng backend.

-MongoDB –  Cơ sở dữ liệu NoSQL dạng document, lưu trữ dữ liệu linh hoạt và dễ mở rộng.

-GitHub – Triển khai
+React.js – A JavaScript library for building user interfaces using a component-based architecture.

+Express – A lightweight framework for Node.js used to build APIs and backend services.

+Node.js – A JavaScript runtime environment for server-side development with asynchronous processing.

+MongoDB – A NoSQL document-based database that provides flexible and scalable data storage.

+GitHub – Used for source code hosting and project deployment.

 ---